Street Meeting Fourteenth

 Of these external observances and rituals, my people are by no means ignorant; indeed, they are intimately well-accustomed to them.
 We have been raised religiously upon the very road that leads to death.
 We miss the light entirely, like living but blind men.
 We hear many things concerning Christ, yet we cannot understand; for, being separated from the life-giving God, we remain spiritually dead.

-Perhaps we are timid only because we have lost sight of His promised appearing.
-We have forgotten to believe it; otherwise, we would treasure every hour, watching for Him by laboring for lost souls.
 But what of the flock?
 Were we not commanded to feed the sheep?
 Indeed!
 Yet we have fed them with food that made no soldiers of them.
-The sheep are to be fed that they might go forth as the very image-bearer of Christ, seeking the lost even in the midst of wolves.
-They are not to remain as babes, but grow to maturity as valiant bearers of the armor of the cross, witnessing against the world with the Gospel of Christ.
+The sheep are to be fed that they might go forth as the very image-bearer of Christ, seeking the lost even in the midst of wolves (Matthew 10:16).
+They are not to remain as babes wrapped in swaddling clothes, but are to grow towards maturity as valiant armor bearers of the cross, witnessing against the world with the Gospel of Christ (Matthew 24:14).

 Prior to the commencement, I declared unto them, "Friends, should I suddenly fall before your eyes, I pray you have me excused; it is not that the hand of God hath struck me in judgment, but simply that this body is weak and I am currently sick."